FEMALE HORMONE PANEL

 Having too little estrogen can be associated with hot flashes, but so can supplementing with too much estrogen.
 Maintaining the right amount of estrogen is one factor in controlling hot flashes.

 Testosterone and estradiol help build bone, while high cortisol tends to break down bone.
 High cortisol not only accelerates bone loss, but also interferes with the bone-building action of testosterone.

 A common pattern of hormone imbalance shows up in women with breast cancer: above range estradiol, below range progesterone, above range evening cortisol and out of range DHEAs.

-THE HORMONES WE ANALYZE IN THIS TEST:
+SOME OF THE HORMONES WE ANALYZE IN THIS TEST:

 Estradiol is the strongest hormone in the estrogen family, followed by estrone.
 Estriol is the weakest.
 The MLHA reports estradiol levels.